Dre Campbell Farm

 17. Orange

-You can also use orange oil to naturally keep pests out of your vegetable garden and house.
+You can also use orange oil to keep pests out of your vegetable garden and house naturally.

-It is a wonderful natural repellent for cockroaches and spiders.
-You can also use it to kill termites, mosquito larvae, and aphids.
+It is an excellent natural repellent for cockroaches and spiders.
+It can also kill termites, mosquito larvae, and aphids.

 18. Cinnamon

-This is also an effective oil for use in the garden and around the home.
+This is also an effective oil used in the garden and around the home.

-Cinnamon oil makes a great deterrent for aphids (greenfly or blackfly), earwigs, thrips, leafminers, and silverfish.
+Cinnamon oil is an excellent deterrent for aphids (greenfly or blackfly), earwigs, thrips, leafminers, and silverfish.

 19. Basil

-Basil oil is another great product to help keep insects away from plants.
-It not only repels asparagus beetles but also flies, moths, and carrot flies.
+Basil oil is another excellent product that helps keep insects away from plants.
+It repels asparagus beetles and flies, moths, and carrot flies.

 20. Mugwort

-Mugwort oil is a strong toxicant against the red flour beetle [3].
+Mugwort oil is a potent toxicant against the red flour beetle [3].

 Household Items